-Elaine believes that “an international school is often the optimal choice for expat families: it provides the softest landing for the children, minimizes any disruption to their learning, and puts them in a strong position educationally for any future move.”
+An international school is often the optimal choice for expat families: it provides the softest landing for the children, minimizes any disruption to their learning, and puts them in a strong position educationally for any future move.

 With its burgeoning international community, there is a wealth of international schools in Belgium – and Brussels in particular – following British, American, French, German, and Dutch education systems, among many others.

 These establishments offer the whole range of education from nursery to school-leaving age, and some are among the 4,000 schools around the world to offer the International Baccalaureate (IB) curriculum.

 The IB is arguably the premier curriculum worldwide.
 It is designed to nurture highly desirable learner attributes alongside excellent levels of content, knowledge, and understanding.
 The IB curriculum is highly portable – which is ideal for mobile families – and graduating students gain access to the top universities around the world.